AdobeDocs/experience-platform.fr-FR/help/profile/ui/merge-policies.md

 Lors de la création ou de la mise à jour d’une stratégie de fusion, une vérification est effectuée pour déterminer si la politique de fusion enfreint l’une des stratégies en matière d’utilisation des données définies par votre organisation.
 Data usage policies are part of Adobe Experience Platform [!DNL Data Governance] and are rules that describe the kinds of marketing actions that you are allowed to, or restricted from, performing on specific [!DNL Platform] data.
 For example, if a merge policy was used to create a segment that activated to a third-party destination, and your organization had a data usage policy preventing the export of specific data to third parties, you would receive a &quot;[!UICONTROL Data governance policy violation detected]&quot; notification when attempting to save your merge policy.

 Cette notification inclut une liste des stratégies d’utilisation des données ayant été enfreintes et vous permet de consulter les détails de la violation en sélectionnant une stratégie depuis la liste.
-Upon selecting a violated policy, the **[!UICONTROL Data lineage]** tab provides the reason for the violation and the affected activations], each providing more detail into how the data usage policy has been violated.
+Upon selecting a violated policy, the **[!UICONTROL Data lineage]** tab provides the reason for the violation and the affected activations, each providing more detail into how the data usage policy has been violated.

 Pour en savoir plus sur la manière dont la gouvernance des données est réalisée au sein d’Adobe Experience Platform, veuillez commencer par lire la [présentation de la gouvernance des données](../../data-governance/home.md).